Supported ICs

 Supports WiFi/BT command transmission and customized command extensions

-FullMAC architecture
+The FullMAC architecture is illustrated below:

 Note